-In the Caribbean, Central and South America, the Office of International Programs has approved Study Abroad programs in Argentina, Bolivia, Brazil, the British West Indies, Chile, Costa Rica, the Dominican Republic, Ecuador, Nicaragua and Panama.
+In the Caribbean, Central and South America, the Office of International and Intercultural Student Programs has approved Study Abroad programs in Argentina, Bolivia, Brazil, the British West Indies, Chile, Costa Rica, the Dominican Republic, Ecuador, Mexico, Nicaragua, Panama, and Peru.

 Recently, Barnard faculty members have taken students on short term research trips to Argentina and Venezuela.

 As a result of an international fellowship or scholarship, students have researched in Argentina, Brazil, Chile, Columbia, the Dominican Republic, Ecuador, Guatemala, Jamaica and Nicaragua.

 Selected Barnard faculty research is being conducted on material from Argentina, Chile, Cuba and Puerto Rico.